 Hard on the heels of The Journey (a 3-CD UK compilation) we get another compilation of Mott The Hoople and Ian Hunter, this time originating from the States.
 The neat thing is one disc is Mott and the second disc is Ian.

 For Mott all the choice album tracks are here, although I would have preferred the single version of Roll Away The Stone (American compilers always go for the album version, which I feel is inferior featuring as it does Bender on guitar instead of Mick Ralphs).

-There's a good booklet, half of which is devoted to Mott and the other half to solo IH.
+There's a good booklet, half of which is devoted to Mott and the other half to solo Ian Hunter.
 Sound quality is excellent throughout.

 If you're new to Ian and Mott, and are looking for a compilation that takes in nearly 40 years of great music, this is as good a place as any to start.